List of Coronation Street characters introduced in 2015: Johnny Connor

 Johnny is later shaken when he receives a visiting order from Carla's younger brother, Rob Donovan (Marc Baylis), who is serving time in prison for murder.
 When he visits him, Rob reveals that he is fully aware of Johnny's one-night stand with his and Carla's late mother Sharon, and knows that Johnny could potentially be Carla's father.
-Johnny begs Rob not to tell Carla, Aidan or Kate, however Rob demands £10,000 for his silence.
+Johnny begs Rob not to tell Carla, Aidan or Kate; however, Rob demands £10,000 for his silence.

 In 2017, Johnny marries Jenny Bradley (Sally Ann Matthews).
 The following may, Johnny goes to Aidan's flat when he is late for work.
 There, Johnny discovers Aidan's suicide note and his body on the bathroom floor.
-Johnny is grief-stricken and falls apart, blaming Aidan's ex-girlfriend Eva Price (Catherine Tyldesley) for Aidan’s suicide.
+Johnny is grief-stricken and falls apart, blaming Aidan's ex-girlfriend Eva Price (Catherine Tyldesley) for Aidan's suicide.
 Johnny wants custody for his baby granddaughter Susie but Eva wants to Susie to stay with her.
 Johnny also sleeps with Liz McDonald (Beverley Callard) after Johnny and Jenny experience problems.
 Events come to a head when Johnny kidnaps Susie and plans to run away to Spain with her.
-However Liz convinces Johnny to give Susie back to Eva.
+However, Liz convinces Johnny to give Susie back to Eva.
 Soon after Eva and Susie leave Coronation Street for France.
-Johnny and Jenny move on from Aidan’s death by buying the Rovers Return off Peter Barlow (Chris Gascoyne) and Toyah Battersby (Georgia Taylor).
+Johnny and Jenny move on from Aidan's death by buying The Rovers Return from Peter Barlow (Chris Gascoyne) and Toyah Battersby (Georgia Taylor).

 Scott Emberton (Tom Roberts), an old friend of Johnny arrives and it soon emerges they were responsible for burglary and GBH on security guard Grant Newsome several decades earlier.
 Grant later became an alcoholic and died of cirrhosis of the liver.
 Scott tries to blackmail Johnny and Johnny decides to confess and a siege at the pub ensues.
 Scott is arrested by armed police.
 In January 2021, following Johnny's confession, he is sentenced to 8 months imprisonment.
 However, Johnny serves half his sentence for good behaviour and surprises Jenny.
-However, he is shocked when Jenny confesses to sleeping with Ronnie Bailey while he was in prison.
+He is shocked when Jenny confesses to sleeping with Ronnie Bailey (Vinta Morgan) while he was in prison.
 They split the following month, with Johnny selling his share of The Rovers Return.